The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 Short-form packaging.
 Most platforms reward clarity and pacing.
 Captions often matter more than effects.

-Beginner win: Create one simple video template and reuse it: title text, hook line, quick cut, clean export.
+Beginner win: Build one simple template and reuse it: title text, hook line, clean export.

 -